kubernetes/community/contributors/design-proposals/local-storage-overview.md

       volumeClaimTemplates:
       - metadata:
           name: www
-          annotations:
-            volume.kubernetes.io/node: ""
-            volume.beta.kubernetes.io/storage-class: local-fast
         spec:
           accessModes: [ "ReadWriteOnce" ]
+          storageClassName: local-fast
           resources:
             requests:
               storage: 100Gi
       - metadata:
           name: log
-          annotations:
-            volume.kubernetes.io/node: ""
-            volume.beta.kubernetes.io/storage-class: local-slow
         spec:
           accessModes: [ "ReadWriteOnce" ]
+          storageClassName: local-slow
           resources:
             requests:
               storage: 1Gi
     ```

 4. The scheduler identifies nodes for each pod that can satisfy cpu, memory, storage requirements and also contains available local PVs to satisfy the pod's PVC claims.
 It then binds the pod’s PVCs to specific PVs on the node and then binds the pod to the node.
-The annotation `volume.kubernetes.io/node` will be filled in with the chosen node name.
     ```
     $ kubectl get pvc
     NAME            STATUS VOLUME     CAPACITY ACCESSMODES … NODE